 In Sheffield there is significant pressure in some parts of the city for employment land to be developed for non-employment uses, especially housing.
 Some land that was designated for employment in the Unitary Development Plan (UDP) (1998) is now proposed for housing in order to minimise development on greenfield land or in the Green Belt.
 But, in allocating land and setting out options for new housing, a balance has been made with the need to safeguard land for jobs.

 The need for high quality land that will encourage and enable businesses to develop and grow is a priority of the SEP.
-It aims to build on the successful Advanced Manufacturing Innovation District (AMID) in the east of the city and to support growing sectors of the local economy.
+It aims to build on the successful Innovation District in the east of the city and to support growing sectors of the local economy.

 Unlike housing, there is no specific requirement in national planning policy to identify a particular level of supply of employment land to meet the need over the full plan period to 2039.
 However, the NPPF requires strategic policies in plans to look ahead over a minimum of 15 years to anticipate and respond to long-term requirements.
 Existing planning permissions and proposed site allocations identified in the plan provide over 171 hectares of employment land.
 As land is continually being recycled, other sites are expected to come forward which will enable needs to be met up to 2039.
 It is anticipated that there will be sufficient ‘churn’ of economic land within the city and flexibility across the city region to ensure that demand can be met throughout the plan period.